The information in this article applies to:

 If starting up your Mac in Safe Mode resolves the behavior, and if it continues to fail when restarting up the Mac normally, then there is likely a conflict with a third party application running on your system.

 The most common third party application conflicts that we have recorded have to do with software that modifies the Accessibility settings of the Mac.

-Note: You may first need to unlock the dialog by clicking the padlock on the lower left and then entering in your Administrator password to make changes.
+Note: You may first need to unlock the dialog by selecting the padlock icon in the lower left corner and entering your User Accountpassword to make changes.

-If adjusting the Accessibility settings does not resolve the issues that you are experiencing on your Mac when using the Chief Architect software, then you may need to repair permissions.
+If adjusting the Accessibility settings does not resolve the issues that you are experiencing on your Mac when using the Chief Architect software, then you may need to repair your storage device:

 STEP 7 - Create a New User Account